HairyFotr/linter/README.md

 #### Match better written as if
     scala> bool match { case true => 0 case false => 1 }
-    <console>:9: warning: This is probably better written as an if statement.
+    <console>:9: warning: Pattern matching on Boolean is probably better written as an if statement.
                   a match { case true => 0 case false => 1 }
                     ^